Seravo/docs/_posts/2015-10-12-configure-vagrant-box.md

 lrwxrwxrwx 1 otto otto .env -> .env.development
 ```

 You can have template files like `.env.development` tracked in version control, and then per location make a symbolic link from `.env` to the correct file.
-By default the `.env` file is in gitignore.
+By default the `.env` file is and should be ignored by git via gitignore.